MySmile/mysmile/docs/source/Technical Specification/WhatIs.rst

 | :ref:`Design`    | Simple with minimum graphics             | no       |
 +------------------+------------------------------------------+----------+

-.. rubric:: Footnotes
+.. rubric:: Notes
 .. [#f1] The optimal number of the main menu
 .. [#f2] Only for this release.
-Configured in settings.py
+Configured in mysmile/settings.py